-Among these results, 11.11% are between regulatory thresholds of 4600 E. coli / 100 g FIL and 46000 MPN E. coli / 100 g FIL.
-These results are compatible with a sanitary classification in category C. Therefore, this assessment of the sanitary quality of two lagoons, Oualidia and Sidi Moussa, is consistent with the administrative type published in January 20204.
-However, taken separately, the results of the microbiological monitoring of the Sidi Moussa lagoon show that the frequency of values above the legislation limit for class B (4600 MPN E. coli / 100 g FIL) is only 8.33% for the years 2018 and 2019 (Fig. 1).
-These results suggest that the lagoon of Sidi Moussa may be categorized in class B which is not in accordance with the administrative classification.
+Among these results, 11.11% are between the regulatory thresholds of 4600 E. coli/100 g FIL and 46000 MPN E. coli/100 g FIL.
+These results are compatible with a sanitary classification in category C. Therefore, this assessment of the sanitary quality of two lagoons, Oualidia and Sidi Moussa, is consistent with the administrative categories (arrêté, 2020).
+However, taken separately, the results of the microbiological monitoring of the Sidi Moussa lagoon show that the frequency of values above the legislation limit for class B (4600 MPN E. coli/100 g FIL) is only 8.33% for the years 2018 and 2019 (Fig. 1).
+These results suggest that the lagoon of Sidi Moussa may be categorized in class B, which is not in accordance with the administrative classification.
 Therefore, the preventive measure taken can be explained by:

-- the fact that one of the three sampling points of this lagoon, which is also the most susceptible to contamination, is no longer used due to depletion of the shellfish stock and,
+- the fact that one of the three sampling points of this lagoon, which is also the most susceptible to contamination, is no longer used due to depletion of the shellfish stock; and - the lack of effective management of domestic waste.
+The levels of chemical contamination in the marine environment are known to change slowly and evenly.